AsmNoob/Memos/Nginx.md

 ####Détail de chaque opération:####

-- The operation used to stop nginx processes with waiting for the worker processes to finish serving current requests
+- The operation used to stop nginx processes with waiting for the worker processes to finish serving current requests:

 	nginx -s quit

-- The operation reloading the nginx configuration to apply new changes
+- The operation reloading the nginx configuration to apply new changes:

 	nginx -s reload

-- The list of all nginx processes
+- The list of all nginx processes:

 	ps -ax | grep nginx